-Huawei and MTC Forge Dynamic Partnership and Launch eKit SOHO Products in UAE
+Huawei And Mtc Forge Dynamic Partnership And Launch Ekit Soho Products In Uae

-(MENAFN- BCW Global) [12 September 2023, Dubai, UAE] — Huawei, a leading global provider of information and communications technology (ICT) infrastructure and smart devices has embarked on a transformative journey of connectivity in collaboration with MTC, unveiling the revolutionary eKit SOHO (Small office/Home office) Products to the UAE market supported by Huawei eKit platform.
-The event happened at H Hotel, Dubai under the theme of “Grow Together, Win the Future”, where more than 120 partners joined to set the stage for a new era of connectivity solutions designed to empower businesses and individuals alike.
+Huawei, a leading global provider of information and communications technology (ICT) infrastructure and smart devices has embarked on a transformative journey of connectivity in collaboration with MTC, unveiling the revolutionary eKit SOHO (Small office/Home office) Products to the market supported by Huawei eKit platform.
+The event happened at H Hotel, Dubai under the theme of“Grow Together, Win the Future”, where more than 120 partners joined to set the stage for a new era of connectivity solutions designed to empower businesses and individuals alike.

-The newly launched HUAWEI eKit distribution business aims to cater to the needs of a diverse variety of small and medium-sized businesses (SMBs), including medium-sized hospitals, educational institutions, supermarkets, dining establishments, cafes, and various other sectors.
+The newly launched HUAWEI eKit distribution business aims to cater to the needs of a diverse variety of small and medium-sized businesses (SMBs), including medium-sized hospitals, educational institutions, supermarkets, dining establishments, cafes, and variother sectors.

 “Huawei has successfully established a dedicated brand in the distribution market. with the aims of better addressing the SMBs' needs to go digital and support the business growth of our distribution partners.
 Huawei eKit leverages our decades of technological know-how and extensive experience in digital transformation to offer diverse products and solutions catering to the millions of SMBs who need them.”, said Dr. Alaa Elshimy, Managing Director and Senior Vice President of Huawei Enterprise Business Group Middle East & Center Asia.